-COMPLAINT FOR DECLARATORY AND INJUCTIVE RELIEF
+FIRST AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

-Case No. 3:22CV00006
+Case No. 3:22-cv-00006-NKM

-COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF
+FIRST AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

 (Violation of the Americans with Disabilities Act and the Rehabilitation Act and Violation of the Supremacy Clause and the Fourteenth Amendment to the United States Constitution Pursuant to 42 U.S.C. § 1983)